 The book also brings up examples of shoplifters like the feeling of superiority over the store clerk after a successful run.
 Even when they know they are doing something wrong—or perhaps because of it—they enjoy belonging to a seemingly exclusive club of shoplifters.

-All these aspects: The feeling of excitement, superiority and belonging seem relevant to the emotions associated with malicious hacking activities as well.
+All these aspects: The feeling of excitement, superiority and belonging seem relevant to the emotions associated with unauthorized hacking as well.

 Shoplifting Inclinations and Psychological Disorders